-Lead cards are defined as communications distributed to the public that are used to compile a list containing names or other personal information regarding individuals who have expressed an interest in receiving information about insurance.
-A licensed insurance producer may pay a person for the purchase of lead cards or a mailing list under certain conditions.
+Lead cards are messages sent to the public that are used to put together a list with the names or other personal information of individuals who have expressed an interest in receiving information about insurance.
+A licensed insurance producer may buy lead cards or mailing lists under certain conditions.

-- The amount of compensation cannot be based upon the number of prospects that actually apply for or obtain insurance or the number of quotes issued.
+- The amount of compensation cannot be based on the number of prospects that actually apply for or obtain insurance or the number of quotes issued.

 - The person selling the lead cards or mailing list must be in the business of selling lead cards or mailing lists.